tkheang/leap-rover/README.md

 # Leap Rover
-A hand gesture controlled rover created for LA Hacks 2017
+A hand gesture controlled rover created by [@SaarthakA](https://github.com/SaarthakA) and me for LA Hacks 2017

 # Features
   -Controlled by hand gestures and Leap Motion